-Receive a complimentary third night with every two consecutive paid nights.
+Receive a complimentary third night.

 Mexico City is the focus of Mexico’s political, cultural and economic life.
 The nation’s capital and its largest metropolis, it has a population of over 25 million and covers an area of 1,547 square kilometres (597 square miles).
 Its wide boulevards are lined by both modern glass and steel structures and the colonial architecture of the past.

 With its diverse heritage, the city offers 75 museums and 10 archaeological zones.
 Mexico City’s historical centre is a 668-block area around the Zócalo (main square) that has been designated a World Cultural Heritage Site by UNESCO.
 The district encompasses more than 1,400 historic structures, including the Templo Mayor (Great Temple of the Aztecs), as well as private mansions and civic and religious buildings.

 - Between December 16th and 24th, Nativity representations and Posadas processions (recreations of Mary and Joseph's search for shelter) take place throughout the city.

 - Día de Nuestra Señora de Guadalupe (Day of Our Lady of Guadalupe, Patron Saint of México) – On December 12, a national holiday, millions of pilgrims from all over Latin America congregate to worship the Virgin Mary at the Basílica.

 - Día de Reyes (Day of Kings or Ephiphany) – January 6th marks the culmination of the Christmas season with a celebration of the Three Wise Men.

 - Festival del Centro Histórico (Historic Centre Festival) – This festival of international music, dance, theatre and art takes place every spring.